smhigley/11ty-site/writing/whats-in-a-name.md

 The resulting button would have an accessible name of "Cats are the best", and someone using a screen reader would not encounter the string "Dogs are the best".
 A name from author will always override name from content, when both are supported.

-There is an [entire spec](https://www.w3.org/TR/accname-1.1/#mapping_additional_nd_te) governing the full set of steps that browsers must take to determine the accessible name and description for any nameable or describeable element.
+There is an [entire spec](https://www.w3.org/TR/accname-1.1/#mapping_additional_nd_te) governing the full set of steps that browsers must take to determine the accessible name and description for any nameable or describable element.
 It is arcane and complex, and can generally be ignored by web developers.
 Here is a reduced summary of accessible name methods, ordered from what will override everything else (1) to what will only be used if no other methods are present (4):
 1. `aria-labelledby`
 1. `aria-label`
 1. Native HTML methods: alt, the `<label>` element, text content